IKEA-Hemsaker-51

 Slide24

-We explored and prototyped four experience-driven product experiences aligned to different life needs:
+We explored and prototyped four experience-driven product experiences aligned to different life needs.

-HEMFLEX – A shared insurance plan for roommates and friends
+HEMFLEX: a shared insurance plan for roommates and friends.

-HEMSPAR – Eco-friendly insurance that rewards sustainable behaviour
+HEMSPAR: insurance that rewards sustainable behaviour.

-HEMTRYGG – Simple, low-cost coverage with clear terms
+HEMTRYGG: simple, low-cost coverage with clear terms.

 “We’re really proud of how it reflects the IKEA look and feel.
 It uses straight-talking language and connects naturally to the brand in a way customers understand and trust.”